OptimizePress/optimizepress2instapage/README.md

 ##Description

-Removes check404Page from process-optin-form page and fixing the 404 redirect on opt-in form submit
+Removes check404Page from process-optin-form page and fixes the 404 redirect on opt-in form submit

 ##Installation